PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 }
 ```

-An example cache with 5000 resources is ~700KB in compressed json form.
+An example cache with 5000 resources (approximately the number of unique packages
+currently published to PowerShellGallery.com) is ~700KB in compressed json form.

+The cache would have both latest stable and latest prerelease versions of resources.

+>[!NOTE]
+>Need to experiment if it makes sense to have a single cache file for a repositories
+>or a different cache per repository for size and perf reasons.

+Perf tests will determine if the cache needs to be in binary form.

 ### Automatic updating of the cache